softrams/bulwark/CONTRIBUTING.md

 ### Branching model

 Bulwark is maintained in a simplified [Gitflow](https://jeffkreeftmeijer.com/git-flow/) fashion, where all active development happens on the develop branch while master is used to maintain stable versions.
-Tasks with higher complexity, prototypes, and experiments will occur in feature branches
+Tasks with higher complexity, prototypes, and experiments will occur in feature branches.

 ### Versioning